Cafes, restaurants and pubs in the Macedon Ranges

 The Macedon Ranges’ reputation for quality food grows every year, fuelled by the abundance of our fresh, seasonal regional produce, the creativity of a new breed of chefs, and the entrepreneurial flair of restaurant owners.

-Major Tom’s, Colenso and the Royal George are just some of the names to add to your must-eat list, with some of these also recognised in The Age Good Food Guide.
-Then there are the cafes and provedores, such as Monsieur Pierre, Emelia’s Sauces, The Parkland, Piper Street Food Company, and St Bean’s Provedore.
+Colenso and the The Parkland Kyneton are also names to add to your must-eat list.
+Then there are the cafes and provedores, such as Hamster, No Town Roasters, Monsieur Pierre, Emelia’s Sauces, Piper Street Food Company, and Home Grown on Piper.

 Restaurants, local cafes, funky bars, trattoria and bakeries are located throughout the Macedon Ranges.